Sideward contact tracing and the control of epidemics in large gatherings: Results

-On top of this network, the pathogen spreading dynamics is described by a compartmental model (see Fig.~\ref{fig:figure1}\textbf{a}) accounting for the main stages of contagious diseases with asymptomatic and presymptomatic transmission, such as SARS-CoV-2 infection~\cite{michael2021,Guan2020,who_china_report}.
-A susceptible individual $S$ is infected with probability $\lambda$ through a contact with any infected node.
+In particular, we consider individuals as nodes of a temporal network, that interact with others by taking part in gatherings, modelled as {\it simplices}: each node in a gathering is in contact with all the others forming thus a fully connected cluster.
+The interaction network evolves by activating simplices at rate $a$, the simplex activity; when a $(s-1)$-simplex (i.e. a clique of size $s$) is active, $s$ nodes are chosen uniformly at random to participate in the simplex, producing $s(s-1)/2$ interactions.
+Then the links are destroyed and the process is iterated.
+The simplex size $s$ is drawn from a distribution $\Psi(s)$ that models the heterogeneity in the size of gatherings.
+Usual pairwise interactions correspond to simplices with $s=2$.
+On top of this network, the pathogen spreading dynamics is described by a compartmental model (see Fig.~\ref{fig:figure1}\textbf{a}) accounting for the main stages of a contagious disease with asymptomatic and pre-symptomatic transmission, such as SARS-CoV-2 infection~\cite{michael2021,Guan2020,who_china_report}.
+A susceptible individual $S$ is infected with probability $\lambda$ if connected with an infected node by a link of the temporal simplex.
 Infected individuals branch out in two paths: the infection can be symptomatic with probability $\delta$, $S \xrightarrow[]{\lambda \delta} P$, or asymptomatic with probability $(1-\delta)$, $S \xrightarrow[]{\lambda (1-\delta)} A$.
-Asymptomatic nodes $A$ spontaneously recover ($R$) with rate $\mu=1/\tau$; presymptomatic individuals spontaneously develop symptoms with rate $\gamma_P=1/\tau_P$, thus with a Poissonian process $P \xrightarrow[]{\gamma_P} I$, and then infected symptomatic $I$ spontaneously recover with rate $\mu_I=\mu \gamma_P/(\gamma_P -\mu)$.
+Asymptomatic nodes $A$ spontaneously recover ($R$) with rate $\mu=1/\tau$; pre-symptomatic individuals spontaneously develop symptoms with rate $\gamma_P=1/\tau_P$, thus with a Poissonian process $P \xrightarrow[]{\gamma_P} I$, and then infected symptomatic $I$ spontaneously recover with rate $\mu_I=\mu \gamma_P/(\gamma_P -\mu)$.
 The average infectious period is therefore $\tau$ both for asymptomatic and symptomatic individuals.
-Susceptible $S$, recovered $R$, asymptomatic $A$ and presymptomatic $P$ individuals have an equal uniform probability to join a simplex.
-Over this temporal network we introduce an adaptive behavior, assuming that symptomatic individuals $I$ are immediately isolated and thus are not able to participate in simplices and propagate the infection~\cite{Vankerkove2013,Pozzana2017,Mancastroppa2020,mancastroppa2021contacttracing} (see SI).
+Susceptible $S$, recovered $R$, asymptomatic $A$ and pre-symptomatic $P$ individuals have an equal uniform probability to join a simplex.
+Over this temporal network we introduce an adaptive behavior, assuming that symptomatic individuals $I$ are immediately isolated and thus are not able to participate in simplices and propagate the infection~\cite{Vankerkove2013,Pozzana2017,Mancastroppa2020,mancastroppa2021contacttracing}.